Psycho-Educational Assessment Process

 - Ensure areas of strength are highlighted along with areas the student will experience difficulty.

-- Validate the need for accommodations (reasonable adjustments) and provide specific recommendations with a detailed explanation supporting the need for each requested accommodation.
+- Validate the need for adjustments and provide specific recommendations with a detailed explanation supporting the need for each requested adjustment..

 - Show evidence of the qualifications of the person assessing for specific learning disability.